Mephilis7/PlayerManager/README.txt

     - Position
     - Distance to the command sender (player only)
     - Whether flying is allowed or not.
+    - Whether he is hidden
+    - Whether he is muted
 - Set various properties per player by typing /pman set!
 - Show/Hide your players!
+- Mute spammers!
 - Console support
 - Supports Rei's minimap
 - Custom join/quit messages
 - Fully configurable
-- Logs all IPs to plugins/PlayerManager/PlayerLog.yml
+- Logs all IPs and more info to plugins/PlayerManager/PlayerLog.yml
 - Blocks bots from joining the server
 - SourceCode on GitHub!
 => https://github.com/Mephilis7/PlayerManager